In-patient luxury rehab center in Thailand

 7. Substance-induced psychotic disorder

-The substance-induced psychotic disorder is a mental illness where the onset of psychotic symptoms is associated with starting or stopping drug use.
+Substance-induced psychotic disorder is a mental illness where the onset of psychotic symptoms is associated with starting or stopping drug use.
 In other words, the condition occurs with intoxication or withdrawal.

-These drugs can include prescription medications such as analgesics, anticholinergics, antiepileptics, antidepressants, steroids, muscle relaxants, disulfiram, and medications for Parkinson’s disease.
+These drugs include prescription medications such as analgesics, anticholinergics, antiepileptics, antidepressants, steroids, muscle relaxants, disulfiram, and medications for Parkinson’s disease.
 Psychoactive substances are usually involved with this disorder, and they include cannabis, alcohol, PCP, hallucinogens, inhalants, stimulants, hypnotics, and sedatives.

 Even though it’s called a substance-induced psychotic disorder, the substance alone doesn’t cause the symptoms of psychosis.
-Instead, drugs can trigger psychosis in people who are at a higher risk of developing these symptoms.
-Co-occurring mental health disorders can contribute to the development of this mental illness.
-Being male, or younger than 30, can also increase the risk of substance-induced psychotic disorder.
+Instead, drugs trigger psychosis in people who are at a higher risk of developing these symptoms.

-Symptoms of the substance-induced psychotic disorder are hallucinations and delusions.
+Symptoms of substance-induced psychotic disorder are hallucinations and delusions.
 Duration of symptoms depends on the medical history of a person, when the substance was ingested, the type of the substance, and the amount taken.

 Effects of this disorder include trouble taking care of oneself, social withdrawal, and communication problems.

-Unlike schizophrenia, this disorder is usually temporary, with symptoms lasting under a month.
-Once the withdrawal process completes, people tend to stop experiencing symptoms of substance-induced psychotic disorder.
 It is important to note that people don’t experience psychosis before substance use or withdrawal.
 What makes this disorder different from others is that drugs or other substances are the main triggers.

 The similarity between substance-induced psychotic disorder and other conditions on this list is in symptoms of psychosis.
-Similar to schizophreniform and brief psychotic disorder, this condition is also temporary.
+Similar to schizophreniform and brief psychotic disorder, this condition is temporary.

 8. Paraphrenia